Purpose of inductor

 An inductor prevents sudden change in current magnitude.
 It is installed in substations to:

 - On extremely long EHV transmission lines, the Ferranti effect is prominent.
-An inductor tapped off the t-line negates this effect (the capacitive vars generated on the long line is consumed by a shunt inductor.)
+An inductor tapped off the t-line negates this effect (the leading vars generated on the long line is consumed by a shunt inductor.)

 Cost of inductor: